Spondylolisthesis treatment options

 When to consider surgery

-In cases of low-grade vertebral slippage, surgical spondylolisthesis treatment options to relieve nerve compression usually are considered the last resort.
-If a physician suggests that surgery might be your best chance to manage your symptoms, contact Laser Spine Institute for your MRI or CT scan review to see if you are a candidate for one of our procedures.
+In many cases of vertebral slippage, surgery to relieve nerve compression is usually considered the last resort.
+If a doctor suggests that surgery might be your best chance to manage your symptoms, contact Laser Spine Institute.
+Our minimally invasive outpatient spine surgery is a safer and effective alternative to traditional procedures for the treatment of conditions like spondylolisthesis.^